teofanaenachioiu/Theater-Seat-Reservation-System/README.md

   </li>
   <li>Hibernate: an object-relational mapping tool
   </li>
-  <li>SSE (Server Side Event): a server push technology enabling a browser to receive automatic updates from a server via HTTP connection
+  <li>SSE (Server-Sent Events): a server push technology enabling a browser to receive automatic updates from a server via HTTP connection
   </li>
   </ul>
 The client side is build with Anguar.
 I also used Bootstrap to design the components.